-The fair value of interest swap agreements (derivative asset) amounted to CZK 5,417 million as at 31 December 2021 (as at 31 December 2020: CZK 307 million) and the fair value of interest swap agreements (derivative liability) amounted to CZK 0 million as at 31 December 2021 (CZK 653 million as at 31 December 2020).
+The fair value of interest swap agreements (derivative asset) amounted to CZK 7,850 million as at 31 December 2022 (as at 31 December 2021: CZK 5,417 million).

 All the Group's external long-term debt instruments have floating interest rates except for EUR interest rate bonds, while the shareholder loans have fixed interest rates and do not expose the Group to any interest-rate risk.